LaloGarces/Smart-Contract-Solidity/README.md

 In MyEtherWallet, select *Deploy Contract* due we're going to seal the Smart Contract with the Genesis Block.

 ![This is an Image](https://github.com/LaloGarces/Smart-Contract-Solidity/blob/main/Screenshots/Step%203.png)

+### Step 4
+Within *Deploy Contract* you need to copy and paste the Byte Code from your Smart Contract.
+The Byte Code can be found within Remix:

+![This is an Image] (https://github.com/LaloGarces/Smart-Contract-Solidity/blob/main/Screenshots/Step%205.png)